LadyKerr/cli-skills-copilot-talk/slides.md

 <!-- live terminal example here -->

 <!-- show after the terminal demo -->
-NEVER RUN THIS ONE YOUR MACHINE
+🚨 NEVER RUN THIS COMMAND ON YOUR MACHINE 🚨

 <!--